id-unibe-ch/ansible-role-ssh/README.md

 soft dependency.
 If you want to use it, either use the full Ansible package or add the collection `ansible.posix` to your `requirements.yml`!

+### ssh_manage_motd_file

+    ssh_manage_motd_file: false

+Specifies weather to craft a custom `/etc/motd` file showing some system informations like OS name/version, IP addresses and CPU and memory information.
+If set to false, the file `/etc/motd` is not modified, if set to true the file is managed an updated if needed.

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables